MCZhi/zhiyuhuang.github.io/_pages/about.md

 In my research, I focus on the intersection between autonomous driving and machine learning, with the aim of developing algorithms and techniques that can endow the machine with the ability to naturally interact with humans and drive like an experienced human driver.
 In particular, my research interests include deep learning and reinforcement learning with the application to autonomous driving decision-making, prediction&planning, simulation, and human-machine interaction.
 I have published more than 10 papers at top AI/Robotics/ITS journals and conferences.

 # 🔥 News
+- *2022.06*: &nbsp;🎉🎉 Our paper on model-based reinforcement learning accepted by IEEE Transactions on Intelligent Vehicles!
 - *2022.06*: &nbsp;🎉🎉 We won second place in the Waymo Open Dataset Occupancy and Flow Prediction Challenge!
 Our report will be available on CVPR 2022
 Workshop on Autonomous Driving website.
 - *2022.06*: &nbsp;🎉🎉 Two papers on trajectory prediction have been accepted by ITSC 2022!